Skip to content

 Chicago’s robust network infrastructure means colocation facilities can connect directly to their preferred providers.
 The city also has peering hubs and internet exchange points, making it an attractive location for businesses seeking data center solutions.
 Some prominent internet exchanges in Chicago include the Chicago Internet Exchange (ChIX), AMS-IX Chicago, and DE-CIX Chicago.

-Major Cloud Providers Have Availability Zones in the City
+Major Cloud Providers Have Availability Zones in the Chicago

 Chicago is home to numerous local and global cloud providers that service colocation facilities.
 Major providers with availability zones in Chicago include Microsoft AzureAmazon Web ServicesOracle, and Google Cloud.
 Popular data centers like CoreSite, CyrusOne, QTS, and Equinix are home to these cloud points of presence, or provide cloud onramps.